ramsi05/XmlCreatorForAic/Readme.md

 to the AIC** XML-File

 Make a folder were the AIC get the xml File.
-In that folder save the 'Input.xml' with the pattern In a subfolder are the files of that program
+In that folder save the 'Input.xml' with the pattern.
+In a subfolder are the files of this program.
 Also in the subfolder the 'client_secret.json' from google api is required***

 To compile the program the google referances are required.